vpavlenko/study-music/parts/rock_harmony.md

 Particular musicians and bands
 ---

 - [KG Johansson.
 The Harmonic Language of the Beatles](https://www.musikforskning.se/stmonline/vol_2/KGJO/Johansson.pdf) - sadly, the whole book (in Swedish) isn't available at all.
-Btw there's [a complete transcription of their songs](https://www.amazon.com/Beatles-Complete-Scores-Transcribed-Score/dp/0793518326)
+Btw there's [a complete transcription of their songs](https://www.amazon.com/Beatles-Complete-Scores-Transcribed-Score/dp/0793518326).
+Also The Songwriting Secrets Of The Beatles by Dominic Pedler

 - [Kasper Sloots.
 Frank Zappa's musical language](https://www.zappa-analysis.com/)